litmuschaos/litmus/docs/private_docker_setup.md

 #### STEP-2: PUSH THE RETAGGED IMAGES TO GCR

-Ensure sufficient privileges on the gcloud iam/user/serviceaccount
+Ensure that sufficient privileges are granted on the gcloud iam/user/serviceaccount

 ```
 gcloud docker -- push gcr.io/<project-id>/ansible-runner:ci